ShimmerEngineering/Shimmer-C-API/ShimmerBLE/PasskeyConfigurationApp/README.md

 ## Requirements
-Verisense FW Version >=1.2.99, using an incorrect version will lead to the following error as shown here in the [Video Demo](https://user-images.githubusercontent.com/2862032/152299942-ee2135d3-2854-4e19-bd4a-365e66508d72.mp4)
+Verisense FW Version >=1.2.99, using an incorrect version will lead to the following error as shown here in the [Video Demo](https://user-images.githubusercontent.com/2862032/152299942-ee2135d3-2854-4e19-bd4a-365e66508d72.mp4) If you require updating the firmware on your Verisense device, please contact Shimmer.